Skip to main content

 Dismissal as the remedy.
 The court determined that dismissal, rather than conversion or appointment of a trustee, was the appropriate remedy.
 This decision effectively ended the bankruptcy case and returned the dispute to the tort system.

 Public reactions and post-dismissal posture.
-Law360 described the ruling as a rejection of a 9 billion deal.
-J&J later announced that it would return to the tort system rather than appeal, and it reiterated its position that the claims were meritless.
+The ruling rejected a proposed $9 billion deal.
+J&J later announced that it would return to the tort system rather than appeal and reversed approximately $7 billion in reserves previously set aside for bankruptcy resolution.
+The company reiterated its position that the claims were meritless.
 Plaintiff firms also issued statements describing the dismissal as a victory for claimants, including commentary from Bailey Glasser, Beasley Allen, and Sokolove Law.

 DateEvent